Full Circle (Drowning Pool album)

 Full Circle is the third studio album by American rock band Drowning Pool, released on August 7, 2007, by Eleven Seven.
-It is their first of two studio releases with Ryan McCombs, then former singer of SOiL, who joined the band after the departure of Jason 'Gong' Jones in 2005.
+It is the first Drowning Pool album to feature Ryan McCombs on vocals, formerly the singer of SOiL, who joined the band after the departure of Jason 'Gong' Jones in 2005.
 The first single off the album, "Soldiers", is dedicated to the United States Army.

 The album debuted at number 64 on the United States Billboard 200, selling about 10,000 copies in its first week.
 As of September 12, 2007, the album has sold around 29,000 copies in the United States.

 Four singles were released to promote the album.
 The final single "Shame" was released June 29, 2009 almost two years after the album's release.
-The album was moderately commercially successful, and received great amounts of positiveity by fans.
+The album was moderately commercially successful, and received mainly positive reviews by fans.
 Drowning Pool embarked on several tours to promote Full Circle.